Life after a Heart Attack or Heart Surgery | Mental, Emotional & Practical Heart Health Wellness

 She gives her tips and tricks about how she stays happy and buoyant, and interestingly it includes her favourite shot glass.

-BHF My Dad’s Heart Attack Free Downloadable Book.
-There a
+BHF My Dad’s Heart Attack Free Downloadable Book

 Disclaimer

 The information contained within my podcast and on my website is for general information purposes only.
 It is not official health advice and is not intended to be used as such.
 Any action you take upon the information you find on this website is strictly at your own risk.
-If you have any questions pertaining to specific health concerns or you think you may be suffering from a medical condition, you should consult a medical professional immediately.
-You should also consult a medical professional before making any changes to your normal lifestyle habits.
+If you have any questions relating to specific health concerns or you think you may be suffering from a medical condition, you must consult a medical professional immediately.
+You must also consult a medical professional before making any changes to your normal lifestyle habits.
 You can read my full disclaimer here.